-Claims provisions are not discounted for the investment earnings that may be expected to arise in the future on funds retained to meet the future liabilities.
+Claims reserved as non-life annuities are discounted for investment earnings that may be expected to arise in the future on funds retained to meet the future liabilities.
+All other claims provisions are undiscounted.

 4. Critical accounting judgements and estimation uncertainty (continued)